 What is Brain Week?

-The Week offers everyone the opportunity to learn about current research in neuroscience, through a wide variety of means: conferences, film-debates, laboratory visits, interventions in schools, coffee-debates and fun activities for the general public.
+The Week offers everyone the opportunity to learn about current research in neuroscience, through a wide variety of means.
+Conferences, film-debates, laboratory visits, interventions in schools, coffee-debates and fun activities for the general public.
 Given the success of the event, the Society for Neuroscience is mobilising 800 researchers in the field, i.e. almost half of its members.

 When will the event take place this year?